teschiopol/financialStats/README.md

 ## Setup💾

-After clone the repo and install the dependencies, you need to configure Pocketbase.
+After clone the repo, install the dependencies.

 ```
 npm install